EvanZhouDev/bard-ai/.github/README.md

 #### Size

-`bard-ai` is a tiny 3.3kb, approximately 97% smaller than `googlebard`.
+`bard-ai` is a tiny 2.5kb minzipped, nearly 98% smaller than `googlebard` (112.8kb minzipped).
 This leads to faster downloads, and maximum efficiency.

 #### Speed